Maxmani/reimaden-mods-documentation/docs/index.md

 - You might run into some... interesting design choices.
 This is my first big actual mod, so I'm still learning.
 - The mod is still in early development.
 Expect bugs and incomplete features.
 - I have taken inspiration from other Touhou mods, while trying to put my own spin on things.
+- It's highly recommended to use JEI or similar mods to view recipes.